EnergyVis 2023

 We are interested in bringing together multidisciplinary perspectives, especially on the human-centric component of energy visualizations.
 We invite innovative ideas, design concepts, requirement analysis and work-in-progress relating to the following technical scope:

-We are accepting short papers, up to four pages plus up to one page of references.
+We are accepting short papers, up to four pages plus up to 1-2 page of references (i.e. max of 6).
 Submissions will be in the VGTC conference two-column format, in line with the IEEE VIS formatting guidelines.
+Accepted papers also have the option of publishing their work at IEEE Xplore.

 - Kenny Gruchalla National Renewable Energy Laboratory (NREL), USA